-If you roll out of bed bleary-eyed each day, thinking, “Oh, my aching [insert painful joint here],” you’re not alone.
+If you roll out of bed bleary-eyed every morning, thinking, “Oh, my aching [insert painful joint here],” you’re not alone.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Research shows that between 50 and 90 percent of people with chronic joint pain don’t sleep well.
+Research shows that between 50% and 90% of people who have chronic joint pain don’t sleep well.
 And, that sleep deprivation can lead to other health issues, including low energy, mood disorders and eating problems.

-If you have chronic pain in your hips, knees or shoulders, there are things you can do to limit how much the discomfort affects your nighttime rest, says Michael Schaefer, MD, Director of Musculoskeletal Physical Medicine & Rehabilitation at Cleveland Clinic.
+If you have chronic pain in your hips, knees or shoulders, there are things you can do to limit how much the discomfort affects your nighttime rest.

 “A healthy brain is a well-rested brain.
-It can deal better with pain, such as arthritis, on an ongoing basis,” he says.
+It can deal better with pain, such as arthritis, on an ongoing basis,” physiatrist Geraldine Dapul, MD, says.
 “Lack of sleep, on the other hand, can directly affect your mood, and a bad mood can make it harder to cope with pain.
 This can become a vicious cycle.”

-Some problems with broken sleep patterns are normal as we age, Dr. Schaefer says, but you shouldn’t wake up and stay awake every night because of pain.
-If that’s your situation, consult your primary care physician.
+Some problems with broken sleep patterns are normal as we age, according to Dr. Dapul.
+But you should not wake up and stay awake every night because of pain.
+If this sounds similar to your situation, consult your primary care physician.

-“If the pain goes on for more than three or four days in a row or intermittently for two to three weeks, it’s time to get it addressed,” he says.
-“If the pain is so severe that you require alcohol or over-the-counter sleep aids to fall sleep, then it’s worth getting it looked at.”
+“If your pain goes on for more than three or four days in a row or intermittently for two to three weeks, it’s time to get it addressed,” Dr. Dapul says.
+“And if your pain is so severe that you require alcohol or over-the-counter sleep aids to fall asleep, then it’s worth getting it looked at.”

 See your doctor if you have joint pain and:

-- The pain isn’t in a typical spot for arthritis.
+- Your pain is not in a typical spot for arthritis.